hannaribaspeeters/findhr_cv_generation/README.md

 ## Overview

 This document outlines the process followed to generate synthetic CVs across the **Tourism**, **Arts & Crafts**, and **Teaching** sectors.
 The objective was to create **100 synthetic CVs** for each sector, ensuring a **realistic distribution** based on gender, nationality, and age group.
-The generation of these CVs involved scraping data from relevant websites, processing the information, and applying a structured methodology to generate the content for the CVs.
-After generation, the CVs were manually reviewed for quality assurance.
+The generation of these CVs involves scraping data from relevant websites, processing the information, and applying a structured methodology to generate the content for the CVs.
+After generation, the CVs are manually reviewed for quality assurance.

 ---